LittleEndianRoot/mason-conform/README.md

 ```

 ## Copyright
 I needed a working helper to installed mason formatters automatically without manual intervention (after initial configuration).
-So it is no surprise that `mason-conform.nvim` is a copy of another great plugin with the same functionality only for linters called [mason-nvim-lint](https://github.com/rshkarin/mason-nvim-lint)
+So it is no surprise that `mason-conform` is a copy of another great plugin with the same functionality only for linters called [mason-nvim-lint](https://github.com/rshkarin/mason-nvim-lint)
 `mason-nvim-lint` is in itself inspired from [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim)